Relativistic framework for high-precision GNSS processing in GCRS/BCRS with extension to cislunar space: Relativistic framework for processing GNSS data

 and the {\tt TCG} representation of the motion of the Earth with respect to the {\tt BCRS} given as below

-These relations can be obtained either numerically or analytically.
-In the case of the direct transformations, (\ref{eq:coord-tr-T1-RR})–(\ref{eq:coord-tr-XrecRR}), one must evaluate the integral in (\ref{eq:coord-tr-T1-RR}) by numerical quadrature or, where possible, in closed form.
-For the inverse transformations, the time transformations \(t^* = t^*(T)\) is found by inverting (\ref{eq:tT+}), again using either numerical or analytical methods.
-Here, (\ref{eq:tT+}) follows directly from applying the {\tt GCRS} time transformation, (\ref{eq:coord-tr-T1-RR}), at the geocenter (\(\mathbf{X}=0\)).
+Eqs.~(\ref{eq:tT+})--(\ref{eq:EeqM}) may be evaluated either by numerical quadrature and inversion or, when appropriate, by an analytic approximation.
+For the forward \({\tt BCRS}\rightarrow{\tt GCRS}\) transformation, the integral in Eq.~(\ref{eq:coord-tr-T1-RR}) is evaluated along the Earth's barycentric ephemeris.
+For the inverse \({\tt GCRS}\rightarrow{\tt BCRS}\) transformation, the barycentric epoch \(t^\ast=t^\ast(T)\) is obtained by inverting Eq.~(\ref{eq:tT+}).
+Eq.~(\ref{eq:tT+}) is simply Eq.~(\ref{eq:coord-tr-T1-RR}) evaluated at the geocenter, \(\vec X=0\).

 We can connect the Earth's center world line, $\vec x_{\tt E} (t)$, to an observer's world line, $\vec x(t)$, using a space-time curve that is orthogonal to both world lines.
-Note that in data processing programs, the relevant coordinate differences are not simply $\Delta \vec r$, but rather the differences $\Delta \vec r = \vec x(t^*) - \bar{\vec x}_{\tt E} (t^*)$, which are the coordinates at a fixed coordinate time, i.e., simultaneous in solar system barycenter coordinates.
+Note that in data-processing programs the relevant coordinate differences are not simply $\Delta \vec r$, but rather the simultaneous barycentric differences $\Delta \vec r = \vec x(t^*) - \vec x_{\tt E}(t^*)$ evaluated at a common barycentric coordinate time $t^\ast$.\footnote{ Throughout, $t^\ast$ denotes the {\tt BCRS} coordinate time at which the Earth center and the event on the observer worldline are taken to be simultaneous in the adopted {\tt BCRS} slicing (i.e., the subtraction $\mathbf{x}(t^\ast)-\mathbf{x}_{\tt E}(t^\ast)$ is formed at equal barycentric coordinate time).
+This is the quantity that is directly compatible with ephemeris states tabulated versus {\tt TCB}/{\tt TDB}.}

 Accordingly, in the inverse transformations of a geocentric position vector $\vec X$ from the {\tt GCRS} (compatible with $\tt TCG$, $\tt TAI$, or $\tt TT$ for ground stations) to the solar system barycentric frame (compatible with $\tt TDB$), one must account for the Lorentz contraction of $\vec X$ and make relativistic adjustments to the scale of $\vec X$, as illustrated below: {}